garymcintire/mpi_util/README.md

     Another example where batches are 'not' accumulated to rank 0 is the trpo_mpi code of the openai baselines https://github.com/openai/baselines/tree/master/baselines/trpo_mpi
-    where the gradients are averaged together
+    where the gradients are averaged together.
     That method can require more knowledge of the actual algo whereas accumlating batches to rank0 works for almost all batch RL algorithms

-    Add thr mpi_util.py to your project and make a few edits to the original source code.
+    To parallelize your algo, add the mpi_util.py to your project and make a few edits to the original source code following these steps.

-    The example here is the very good Pat Coady algorithm at ...
+    The example used here is the excellent Pat Coady algorithm at ...

  <a href="https://github.com/pat-coady/trpo"> https://github.com/pat-coady/trpo</a>